 The sole purpose of a Shih Tzu, they say, is to be a household companion or a family pet.
 But do not make the mistake of thinking of the Shih Tzu as just another toy breed or a lap dog.
 This highly intelligent stylish breed is capable of entertaining its family members and fostering a happy and meaningful relationship with its loved ones.
-Let us study some fun Shih Tzu facts, breed standards, temperament, price and other details every potential owner needs to know.
+Let us study some fun Shih Tzu facts, breed standards, temperament and other details every potential owner needs to know.

 Fun Shih Tzu facts

 - True to their imperial heritage, these dogs are preferred by high society members.
 On 2001, New York Times reported that more Shih Tzu lived on the Upper East Side with the coveted 10021 area code than any other neighborhood in the city.

 - Their country of origin is Tibet/China where they are known by different names like Fo dog, Chrysanthemum dog,Powder puff and even as the ‘little lion dog’.

 - The reason why they were known as Chrysanthemum dogs is because this flower is highly revered in the country.
 Chinese people often say “if you want to be happy for life, grow Chrysanthemums”.
 Shih Tzu dog also grows hair all around its face just like the cherished flower’s petals.
 A very good comparison; after all, these clownish dogs loved to spread happiness around.

 - Average life span for the breed is 12-14 years.

 - Size – Height is between 8-11 inches at shoulders.
 Weight is between 9-16 pounds.